An unfair shake: Legal questions aside, Tetlin posts allegations about the Kinross mine deal

 The memo, with no financial details about payments to Tetlin, was recorded on Sept.
 19, 2008.

-At a June 6, 2008 “general meeting of the tribe,” there was unanimous support for doing something to recognize Hendry for bringing Juneau and another interested investor to the village.

-As a “token of the tribe’s esteem and thanks for his efforts,” Adams later wrote, Tetlin gave Hendry and his heirs 10 percent of the net profits from “any agreement that may be entered into with the Investors for exploration and production of revenue from the sale of precious metals, base metals, gems, oil, gas, minerals or other elements, found by the Investors on the Tetlin lands. . .”
+As a “token of the tribe’s esteem and thanks for his efforts,” Adams later wrote, Tetlin gave Hendry and his heirs 10% of the net profits from “any agreement that may be entered into with the Investors for exploration and production of revenue from the sale of precious metals, base metals, gems, oil, gas, minerals or other elements, found by the Investors on the Tetlin lands ... ”

 “The Tribe and Mr. Hendry agree this Finder’s Agreement cannot be revoked or revised without the written consent of both parties,” says the agreement signed by Hendry and Adams.

-Since there are no other signatures, it’s not clear if the Tetlin Village Council knew or approved of the arrangement to forever give up 10 percent of their net profits.
+Since there are no other signatures, it’s not clear if the Tetlin Village Council knew or approved of the arrangement to forever give up 10% of their net profits.

 Curt Freeman, another board member of Contango ORE and a veteran Alaska geologist, wrote a 2020 history of the project that the company has posted, but does not mention Hendry or his finder’s fee.